truewalrus/angular-seed-sj/README.md

 		angular.module("myApp.directives").directive("[directiveName]" function() { [directive functionality] });

 * Add all third party minified dependency js files to `app/lib/third-party-js` and all third party less files to `app/less/third-party`
 * Run `grunt` in command prompt and it's done!
 Use as normal.
+* Follow the same steps for services and filters but replace all uses of `directives` with `services` or `filters`

 ####To add a new partial:
 * Create a new html file in `app/partials`